clowuds/Tavo-SillyTavern-NimbusPreset/README.md

     - [Scenekeeper](https://discord.com/channels/1356606095207960616/1528781017903661126) - Tavo plugin, Discord download
 - v7.5
   - Small CoT/Think Update
+- v7.6
+  - Working with GLM, again!
+  - Added Jailbreak directly in Think/CoT: versions with "+ FF5"
+    - use the **+ FF5 (Assistant/System)** if you need Jailbreak/is a GLM user.

+  -
 ## Table of Contents

 1. [Core Instructions](#core-instructions)